evanswang/SparkRCor/README.md

 split
 spark-2.3.3-bin-hadoop2.7
 nfs
+python3

 # Environment variables
-The SPARKRCOR_HOME should be set to your local path in .bashrc or .bash_profile.
-All the other input parameters are stored in the config file.
+The SPARKRCOR_HOME and input parameters in the config file should be set to your local path in .bashrc or .bash_profile.